sdiehl/wiwinwlh/tutorial.md

 historical reasons and can often be replaced by modern tools.
 </div>

-Cabal is the build system for Haskell.
+[Cabal](https://www.haskell.org/cabal/) is the build system for Haskell.

-For example to install the [parsec](http://hackage.haskell.org/package/parsec) package from Hackage to our system invoke the install command:
+For example, to install the [parsec](http://hackage.haskell.org/package/parsec) package to our system from [Hackage](#hackage), the upstream source of Haskell packages, invoke the install command:

 ```bash
 $ cabal install parsec           # latest version